topfreegames/pitaya/docs/configuration.rst

     - Default value
     - Type
     - Description
-  * - pitaya.buffer.cluster.rpc.server.nats.messages
+  * - pitaya.cluster.rpc.server.nats.buffer.messages
     - 75
     - int
     - Size of the buffer that for the nats RPC server accepts before starting to drop incoming messages
-  * - pitaya.buffer.cluster.rpc.server.nats.push
+  * - pitaya.cluster.rpc.server.nats.buffer.push
     - 100
     - int
     - Size of the buffer that the nats RPC server creates for push messages